marcussacana/MwareStuff/Readme.md

 My tools to the Mware Engine

 ### NPK3Tool
-Can extract/Repack the NPK3 Packages
+Can extract/repack the NPK3 Packages

+### NUTEditor
+A brute tool that aim to translate NUT files

 #### Supported Games
 - You and Me and Her (Totono JastUSA)

 ### MwareHook
-**WIP** StringReloads Plugin to translate the game text
+**WIP** StringReloads Plugin to try find the game key

 ### Notes: